New Horizons: Post-Arrokoth events

+In 2025, the first map of all Lyman-Alpha emissions in the Milky Way galaxy was published, based on New Horizons observations.

 Plans

 After the spacecraft passed Arrokoth, the instruments continue to have enough power to be operational until the 2030s.

 Team leader Alan Stern stated there is potential for a third flyby in the 2020s at the outer edges of the Kuiper belt.
 This depends on a suitable Kuiper belt object being found or confirmed close enough to the spacecraft's current trajectory.
 Since May 2020, the New Horizons team has been using time on the Subaru Telescope to look for suitable candidates within the spacecraft's proximity.
-As of November 2020, none have been found close enough to the trajectory of New Horizons for it to be able to make a close flyby with its remaining fuel.
+As of June 2024, no suitable targets have been found.
+Beginning in fiscal year 2025, New Horizons will focus on specific heliophysics data, as stated by NASA in September 2023.
+It will remain available for a flyby of a different target until it leaves the Kuiper belt in 2028.

-New Horizons may also take a picture of Earth from its distance in the Kuiper belt, but only after completing all planned KBO flybys.
+New Horizons may also take a picture of Earth from its distance in the Kuiper belt, but only after completing all planned KBO flybys and imaging Uranus and Neptune.
 This is because pointing a camera towards Earth could cause the camera to be damaged by sunlight, as none of New Horizons cameras have an active shutter mechanism.